burgersc12/AnIRC/USAGE.md

 ### Setup Daily Schedule

-Sets auto downloads schedule
+Sets auto downloads schedule.
+Gets an airtime estimate and an exact title

-Setup with correct title and best guess of the airtime

-### Add/Edit Shows
+### Edit Shows

-Can change the title and time for auto downloads or add new title and time (not recommended)
+Add or Edit or Delete titles and airtimes for auto downloads

-Make sure the title is an EXACT MATCH see [SubsPlease Schedule](https://subsplease.org/schedule) for reference.
+Make sure the title is an **EXACT MATCH**.
+See [SubsPlease Schedule](https://subsplease.org/schedule) for reference.

 ### Disable Download

 Completely Disables an auto download for the day.
-Cannot be re-enabled
+Cannot be re-enabled.
+Useful for delayed or cancelled episodes

 # Search for shows